-In the last 14 days, have you had close contact (within 2 metres / 6 feet) with someone confirmed to have COVID-19?

-If yes, you must stay home.
-You are required by law to self-isolate if you have been identified as a close contact of someone with COVID-19.
-If you haven't spoken with Public Health or been tested, you should contact 811 to be screened for testing for COVID-19.
+In the last 14 days, have you had close contact (within 2 metres / 6 feet) with someone confirmed 4 to have COVID-19?
+If yes, you are required to self-isolate.
+If you haven't spoken with Public Health or been tested, you should complete the online assessment at https://covid-self-assessment.novascotia.ca/ or contact 811.

-Are you waiting for results from a COVID-19 test?
+Have you tested positive for COVID-19?

-If yes, stay home.
-You are required by law to self-isolate while awaiting COVID-19 test results.
+If yes, you are required to self-isolate.
 Please follow instructions given by Public Health.